Writer · Educator · Organizer

 Testimony before the Easton Area School Board opposing budget cuts that would eliminate 36 teaching positions and dismantle programs the district had spent decades building.

-Read at Patch.com →
+Read at Patch.com →The longer work.

 Pieces about memory, family, grief, joy, and the strange business of being alive in a body, in a community, in this particular century.